Cairnsmore of Carsphairn Hike

 Dunool Hill Cairn image

-The view below is from Dunool looking southwest to the 1,410 ft Willieanna.
+The view below is from Dunool looking southwest to the 1,410ft Willieanna.
 This is a fairly steep descent.
 There is a fence at the low point that runs right in the image below, across to the tourist trail, handy if you do not fancy the hike over these two smaller hills.

 Willieanna from Dunool image

-The view below is from Willieanna west to the 1,256 ft Craig of Knockgray.
+The view below is from Willieanna west to the 1,256ft Craig of Knockgray.
 There is a fence in the low part here that runs right in this image to the tourist trail, if you do not fancy hiking over Knockgray.

 The low part here is the roughest section with deep stuff all around.
 You have to follow animal tracks through it.
 Probably best to follow the stone dyke.
-I drifted to the right towards a gate and found myself in three feet deep stuff.
+I drifted to the right towards a gate then found myself in three feet deep stuff.
 Was not too bad though, as there were many animal tracks, just very slow looking out for hidden burns, could hear them, but could not see them.

 The stone dyke here runs straight up the steepest park of Knockgray, an amazing sight, pity the sun is not hitting that side as it has to be seen to be believed.
 The Great Wall of Carsphairn.